lhtin/You-Dont-Know-JS/types & grammar/ch3.md

 ## Boxing Wrappers

 These object wrappers serve a very important purpose.
 Primitive values don't have properties or methods, so to access `.length` or `.toString()` you need an object wrapper around the value.
-Thankfully, JS will automatically *box* (aka wrap) the primitive value to fulfill such accesses.
+Thankfully, JS will automatically *box* (aka wrap) the primitive value to __fulfill__(实现) such accesses.

 ```js
 var a = "abc";